Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Conclusion

-The $s$-parameter has a stabilising yet strenuous effect on SICR-classification, wherein SICR-events become scarcer as $s$ increases.
-Greater stickiness yield account-level SICR-predictions that are more accurate but also less flexible over loan life.
+The $s$-parameter has a stabilising yet costly effect on SICR-classification, wherein SICR-events become scarcer as $s$ increases.
+Greater stickiness yield account-level SICR-predictions that are more accurate but also less dynamic over loan life.
 From these stickier SICR-definitions, the resulting portfolio-level SICR-rates become less dynamic over time, have lower means, and are increasingly insensitive to the 2008-GFC.
 Furthermore, both $k$ and $s$ parameters interact with each other in that SICR-predictions become more accurate as $k$ decreases and $s$ increases.
-However, the SICR-predictions' variance over time (or flexibility) decreases for larger $s$ but increases again for smaller $k$.
-Lastly, choosing $d=2$ yields extremely scarce SICR-events across all values of $s$ and $k$ that would compromise the resulting Stage 2 provision-levels; all of which supports the `backstop' ($d=1$) of IFRS 9.
-In conclusion, our work forms a reusable analytical framework in which any SICR-definition can be examined on the accuracy and flexibility of the resulting SICR-predictions, the instability of implied SICR-rates, and its responsiveness to economic downturns.
+However, the dynamicity of account-level predictions decreases for larger $s$ but increases again for smaller $k$.
+Lastly, choosing $d=2$ yields extremely scarce SICR-events across all values of $s$ and $k$, which would compromise the resulting Stage 2 provision-levels if used; a result that supports the `backstop' ($d=1$) of IFRS 9.
+These trends form a reusable analytical framework in which any SICR-definition can be examined on the following four factors: the accuracy and dynamicity of the resulting SICR-predictions, the instability of implied SICR-rates, and its responsiveness to economic distress.
 A reasonable trade-off exists amongst these factors when choosing $k=9$ across any $s$-value, as well as when selecting $s=2$ across $k\in\{6,9\}$.
-These parameter choices should yield SICR-models whose predictions are both highly accurate and reasonably flexible over time, while the resulting SICR-rates remain dynamic and reassuringly sensitive to externalities.
+Having selected the best-performing SICR-model with definition $(d=1,s=2,k=9)$, we deliberately compare its predictions to those yielded by the PD-comparison approach.
+Not only does the latter approach result in a worse prediction accuracy, but it also leads to expected SICR-rates that are either too conservative during normal times, or insufficiently so during economic crises.
+Our SICR-modelling approach can therefore yield predictions that are both highly accurate and reasonably dynamic over time, while the resulting SICR-rates remain relatively stable though still reassuringly sensitive to externalities.